CNAG-Biomedical-Informatics/cbicall/docs/technical-details/extend-pipelines.md

-CBICall is designed to be extensible, allowing developers to integrate new analysis pipelines with minimal changes to the core framework.
+CBIcall is designed to be extensible, allowing developers to integrate new analysis pipelines with minimal changes to the core framework.
 This guide explains the recommended structure, required components, and best practices for adding a custom pipeline.

 ---

 ## 1. Overview

-A CBICall pipeline (or workflow) consists of:
+A CBIcall pipeline (or workflow) consists of:

 - One workflow scripts (Bash or Snakemake) under `workflows/{bash,snakemake}/gatk_{3.5,4.6}/`
 - Registration inside the Python wrapper